 Mumtaz Mufti was born on 11 September 1905 in Batala Punjab.
 His father’s name was Muhammad Hussain.
 He got his early education in Amartasar, Mianwali, and Multan.
 Mufti completed his matriculation from DG Khan and Intermediate from Amritsar.
 He got a graduation degree from Islamia College Lahore.

 He wrote his first short story book named “Jhuki Jhuki Ankhain.”
 This book turned him from Mumtaz Hussain to Mumtaz Mufti.

 Mumtaz Mufti Early Thoughts.

-In early life, Mumtaz Mufti much inspired by Sigmund Fried.
+In early life, Mumtaz Mufti was much inspired by Sigmund Fried.
 Before partition, he was also like infamous literature.

-Thesis and Books wrote on Mumtaz Mufti:
+Thesis and Books Written on Mumtaz Mufti:

 - Mumtaz Mufti- Hawal o Asaar by Dr. Robina Rafiq

 - Ali Pur ka Mufti by Prof. Ahmad Aqeel Rubi

 - Mumtaz Mufti- Hayat Aur Adabi Khidmat by Dr. Rehan Hassan